 However, in recent months, the book has been showing up as in-stock and available through Prime shipping.

 Notice it says “ships from Amazon.com.”
 I wonder if this has anything to do with a “big” order I saw come through on my IngramSpark reports.
 I had two major sales events for this book within the span of a few months: I landed a BookBub Featured Deal through which I sold about 2,500 books, and a Kindle Daily Deal, during which I sold more than 400 books in one day.

-I don’t think Amazon orders these books and actually keeps them in stock.
-As far as I know, it’s all Print On Demand.
-Or, maybe the high sales volume led to more hardcover sales, which led to this shipping problem getting fixed.
-Or maybe it just randomly got fixed.
+Amazon orders these books and actually keeps them in stock.
+The high sales volume probably prompted them to order more hardcover copies, which led to this shipping problem getting fixed.

 Whatever the reason, as of late, my book is reliably available on hardcover through Amazon Prime.